bus1/dbus-broker/docs/dbus-broker.rst

 | **node** /org/bus1/DBus/Name/% {
 |     **interface** org.bus1.DBus.Name {
 |
 |         # Release this activatable name.
-It will be removed with immediated
+It will be removed with immediate
 |         # effect by the broker.
 Note that the name is still valid to be
 |         # acquired by clients, though no activation-features will be
 |         # supported on this name.